cjundang/2023-Mobile-Application-Development/worksheet-02.md

 }
 ```

-Now call this component from inside App:
+Now call this component from inside App that the value is "Hello WU"

 ```javascript
 <DisplayMessage message="___[7]___" />
 ```

 **Blanks to fill:**